The Marmot with the CollarDiary of a Philosopher

 I am determined to undertake a little journey.
 I am in need of distraction.

 Tomorrow, if the weather is fine, I will scale one of the peaks that command the valley floor, the Becca de l’Oura, for example.
 I wish to know what lies on the other side.
-To travel the world, one must take advantage of the time when Men are still far away.
+To travel the world, one must take advantage of this time when Men are still far away.

 M.02.03.03.01 / M.094